 There are a number of ways you can help ensure a positive outcome, even if you intend to plead guilty to your charges.

-Ask for a Section 10
+Ask for a section 10 dismissal or conditional release order

 - Your character and previous criminal history.